OpenFlow Service Chaining

 SDN architectures allow networks to move from loosely coupled systems to a virtual switching fabric.
 One extensive flat virtualized network that appears and can be managed as a single switch has many operational advantages.
 The switch fabric consists of multiple physical nodes but behaves like one big switch.
 For example, a port on any underlying switch fabric nodes or virtual switch appears as a port to the single switching fabric.

 The entire data plane becomes an abstraction.
 By employing this architecture, we manage the data plane as a whole entity instead of a set of loosely coupled connected devices.
-The control and data planes are distributed to the same locations if we study existing networks.
+If we study existing networks, the control and data planes are distributed to the same locations.
 No central point controls individual nodes, resulting in complex cross-network interactions.

 sdn adoption